Vivo Y36 price in Pakistan July 2023

-The Infinix Note 30 Pro has a MediaTek Helio G99 processor.
-The...
+The Samsung Galaxy S10 has an Exynos 9820 octa-core processor.
+The smartphone...

-The Vivo Y36 is now available for purchase on the market at an attractive price range.
-The device comes with great features and is powered by the Qualcomm SM6225 Snapdragon 680 4G (6 nm) octa-core processor.
+The Vivo Y36 is a mid-range smartphone that has recently been launched with great features.
+The device is powered by the Qualcomm SM6225 Snapdragon 680 4G (6 nm) octa-core processor.

-The Vivo Y36 has a triple camera setup on the rear of the phone with an LED flash.
+The Vivo Y36 is a great device in terms of cameras.
 The primary camera of the phone is 50 megapixels, while the front-facing camera of the phone is 16 megapixels.
+Both cameras perform well in low light because of the night mode feature.

-The phone is available in three great colors: Meteor Black, Gold, and Aqua Glitter.
-A 5000 mAh, non-removable battery powers the smartphone with 44 W of rapid charging support.
+The phone comes in three amazing colors: Meteor Black, Gold, and aqua glitter.
+A 5000 mAh, non-removable battery powers the smartphone, which supports 44 W of fast charging support.

 Vivo Y36 price in Pakistan is Rs.
 89,999.